Kakamotobi/Learned/WebGL/WebGL.md

     - Vertex Arrays: arrays containing vertex information such as the location of the vertex in the 3D space, the vertex's texture, color, and light.
 2. The information in the vertex arrays is fed to the GPU in a set of one or more **Vertex Buffers**.
 When these are preparing to render, another array of indices pointing to the elements in the Vertex Array is needed.
 These indices will later indicate how each vertex will combine into triangles (step 4).
 3. The GPU reads each item in the Vertex Buffer and runs it through the **Vertex Shader**.
-    - Vertex Shader: a program that receives a set of vertex attributes and outputs a new set of attributes.
+    - Vertex Shader: a program that receives a set of vertex attributes and computes vertex positions.
 It can calculate the projected position of the vertex in screen space, and also generate other attributes (Ex: color/texture coordinates) for each vertex.
 4. The GPU creates the triangles by connecting the projected vertices.
 It takes the vertices in the order specified by the indices array (provided in step 2) and groups them into sets of three.
-5. The **Rasterizer** takes each triangle and clips it by discarding portions that are out of bounds of the screen.
+5. WebGL's **Rasterizer** takes each generated primitive (point, line, triangles) and clips it by discarding portions that are out of bounds, resulting in pixel-based images.
 The visible portion is split into pixel-sized fragments.
-Other vertex attributes (output by the Vertex Shader) are applied across the rasterized surface of each triangle for a smooth gradient (Ex: if each vertex is assigned a color value, the colors will be blended into a color gradient across the pixelated surface).
-    - Rasterizer: a program that outputs pixel-sized fragments (small pieces of data necessary to generate a screen pixel).
+    - Rasterizer: a program that receives vertex positions and outputs pixel-sized fragments (small pieces of data necessary to generate a screen pixel).
 6. The **Fragment Shader** calculates and assigns the color to the pixels.
     - Fragment Shader: a program that outputs color and depth values for every individual pixel (most performance-sensitive step of the graphics pipeline).
       - Ex: texture mapping, and lighting.
+7. Other vertex attributes (output by the Vertex Shader) are applied across the rasterized surface of each triangle for a smooth gradient (Ex: if each vertex is assigned a color value, the colors will be blended into a color gradient across the pixelated surface).
-7. The values resulting from the Fragment Shader are then drawn into the **Frame Buffer**.
+8. The resulting values are then drawn into the **Frame Buffer**.
     - FrameBuffer: holds the scene data including width/height of the surface, each pixel's color, depth and stencil buffers.

 ## Reference